-Niger: one year after coup, junta remains vague on future – DW – 07/25/2024
+Niger: One year after coup, junta remains vague on future – DW – 07/25/2024

-Just before midnight, Colonel-Major Amadou Abdramane made the fateful announcement on TV: "We, the Forces of Defence and Security, united in the National Council for the Salvation of the Fatherland (CNSP), have decided to call an end to the regime that you have known," Abdramane said, citing the deterioration of security as well as bad governance for their main reasons.
+Just before midnight, Colonel-Major Amadou Abdramane made the fateful announcement on TV: "We, the Forces of Defence and Security, united in the National Council for the Salvation of the Fatherland (CNSP), have decided to call an end to the regime that you have known," Abdramane said, citing the deterioration of security as well as bad governance as the main reasons.

-Initially, there was some confusion as to who was going to take the lead in the CNSP; it took two days for General Abourahamane Tiani to eventually be endorsed as the president of the transition government after what has been reported as considerable internal disagreement.
+Initially there was some confusion as to who was going to take the lead in the CNSP.
+It took two days for General Abourahamane Tiani to eventually be endorsed as the president of the transitional government after what had been reported as considerable internal disagreement.

-One year on, the junta seems to have found a balance of sorts, according to Ornella Moderan, an associated researcher at the Netherlands Institute for International Relations, Clingendael.
+One year on, the junta seems to have found a balance of sorts, according to Ornella Moderan, a researcher at the Netherlands Institute for International Relations, Clingendael.

-With the events of July 26, Niger joined the ranks of neighboring Mali and Burkina Faso, which had already been placed under military rule earlier.
+With the events of July 26, Niger joined the ranks of neighboring Mali and Burkina Faso, which were already under military rule.

-The coup soon resulted in Niger moving away from its Western partners, especially in the field of international cooperation.
-This meant that Western nations lost the one partner they had left to rely on in the Sahel region in fighting terrorism.
+The coup soon resulted in Niger moving away from its Western partners, especially in international cooperation.
+This meant that Western nations lost the one partner they had left to rely on in the Sahel region, in fighting terrorism.

 Furthermore, the coup put Niger at loggerheads with the ECOWAS regional bloc, which imposed sanctions and even threatened to intervene militarily to stabilize the situation.